mayraamaral/fm-intro-web-dev/notes/section-02-css.md

     box-sizing: border-box;
 }

 The selector * selects everything in the page, so you will be able to turn every box-sizing in the page to act as boder-box.

+## Flex model
+Flex is a way of displaying blocks that you can set in your CSS.
+It allows you to deal with the children tags of the tag you setted as flex.
+It is also good for responsive websites.
+It gives you the power to you such possibilities as **align-items**, **justify-content**, **flex-direction**.

+### Align items and justify content
+Align items allows you to deal with the content vertically and justify contenet deals with right and left (horizontally).